Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Abstract

 \section{Abstract}

-This work derives an analytical formula for the asymptotic state \textemdash{} the quantum state resulting from an infinite number of applications of a general quantum channel on some initial state.
-For channels admitting multiple fixed or rotating points, conserved quantities \textemdash{} the \textit{left} fixed/rotating points of the channel \textemdash{} determine the dependence of the asymptotic state on the initial state.
-The analytical formula stems from results regarding conserved quantities, including the fact that, for any channel admitting a full-rank fixed point, conserved quantities commute with that channel\textquoteright s Kraus operators up to a phase.
-In the same way that asymptotic states depend on initial states, the thermodynamic limit of (noninjective) matrix product states (MPS) depends on the MPS boundary conditions.
-Expectation values of local observables in such MPS are calculated in the thermodynamic limit, showing that effects due to the interaction of ``twisted'' boundary conditions with decaying bond degrees of freedom can persist.
-It is shown that one can eliminate all decaying bond degrees of freedom and calculate the same expectation values using mixtures of MPS with reduced bond dimension and multiple boundary conditions.
+This work derives an analytical formula for the asymptotic state---the quantum state resulting from an infinite number of applications of a general quantum channel on some initial state.
+For channels admitting multiple fixed or rotating points, conserved quantities---the \textit{left} fixed/rotating points of the channel---determine the dependence of the asymptotic state on the initial state.
+The formula stems from a Noether-like theorem stating that, for any channel admitting a full-rank fixed point, conserved quantities commute with that channel’s Kraus operators up to a phase.
+The formula is applied to adiabatic transport of the fixed-point space of channels, revealing cases where the dissipative/spectral gap can close during any segment of the adiabatic path.
+The formula is also applied to calculate expectation values of noninjective matrix product states (MPS) in the thermodynamic limit, revealing that those expectation values can also be calculated using an MPS with reduced bond dimension and a modified boundary.